seeebiii/projen-test/README.md

 It only creates a very simple Lambda function using inline code that prints out the event it's receiving.
 Btw. did you know there are multiple [ways to bundle an AWS Lambda function in a CDK construct](https://www.sebastianhesse.de/2021/01/16/5-ways-to-bundle-a-lambda-function-within-an-aws-cdk-construct/)?

+**Note:** If you are reading this on npm, NuGet, or PyPi as part of the package description, then please head over to https://github.com/seeebiii/projen-test.
+Otherwise the links might not work properly.

 ## Questions?

 Do you have further questions?